Nguyễn dynasty: French protectorates of Annam and Tonkin (1883–1945)

 The 1883 Treaty of Huế led to the rest of Vietnam becoming French protectorates, divided into the Protectorates of Annam and Tonkin.
 The terms were, however, considered overly harsh in French diplomatic circles and never ratified in France.
 The following 1884 Treaty of Huế provided a softened version of the previous treaty.
 The 1885 Treaty of Tientsin, which reaffirmed the 1884 Tientsin Accord and ended the Sino-French War, confirmed Vietnam's status as French protectorates and severed Vietnam's tributary relationship with the Qing dynasty by requiring that all of Vietnam's foreign affairs be conducted through France.

 After this the Nguyễn dynasty only nominally ruled the two French protectorates.
 Annam and Tonkin were combined with Cochinchina and the neighboring Cambodian protectorate in 1887 to form the Union of French Indochina, of which they became administrative components.

-French rule also added new ingredients to Vietnam's cultural stew: Catholicism and a Latin-based alphabet.
-The spelling used in the Vietnamese transliteration was Portuguese-based, because the French relied on a dictionary compiled earlier by a Portuguese cleric.
+French rule also reinforced ingredients that the Portuguese had already added to Vietnam's cultural stew: Catholicism and a Latin-based alphabet.
+The spelling used in the Vietnamese transliteration is in fact Portuguese-based, because the French relied on a dictionary compiled earlier by a Portuguese cleric, Francisco de Pina.
+Due to their presence in Macau, the Portuguese were also the ones who brought Catholicism to Vietnam in the XVI Century, although it was the French who built most of the churches and established missions in the country.

 World War I

 While seeking to maximize the use of Indochina's natural resources and manpower to fight World War I, France cracked down on Vietnam's patriotic mass movements.
 Indochina (mainly Vietnam) had to provide France with 70,000 soldiers and 70,000 workers, who were forcibly drafted from villages to serve on the French battlefront.
 Vietnam also contributed 184 million piastres in loans and 336,000 tons of food.

-These burdens proved heavy, since agriculture experienced natural disasters from 1914 to 1917.

-Lacking a unified nationwide organization, the vigorous Vietnamese national movement failed to use the difficulties France had as a result of war to stage significant uprisings.
+These burdens proved heavy since agriculture experienced natural disasters from 1914 to 1917.
+Lacking a unified nationwide organization, the vigorous Vietnamese national movement failed to use the difficulties France had as a result of the war to stage significant uprisings.

 In May 1916, sixteen-year-old emperor Duy Tân escaped from his palace to participate in an uprising of Vietnamese troops.
 The French were informed of the plan, and its leaders were arrested and executed.
 Duy Tân was deposed and exiled to the island of Réunion in the Indian Ocean.
+Nguyen Dong Xi had died of pneumonia.